-The American Rescue Plan Act (ARPA), signed into law on March 11, 2021 had a significant impact on 2020 tax returns due to several retroactive provisions.
+The American Rescue Plan Act (ARPA), signed into law on March 11, 2021, had a significant impact on 2020 tax returns due to several retroactive provisions.
+The $1.9 trillion American Rescue Plan Act of 2021 includes direct cash relief payments and tax provisions that will impact 2020 and 2021 returns for individual taxpayers and some business entities.
 The impact of ARPA will mainly be seen on the 2021 tax return, as many of the provisions were designed to provide tax relief to taxpayers dealing with the impact of COVID-19 during 2021.
 Here is a summary of the major tax provisions in the law that affect 2021 individual tax returns:

 Recovery Rebate Credit